-Headaches can be incredibly painful, and oftentimes it is difficult to pinpoint the exact cause.
-Migraines and tension headaches, while both aggravating, have different presentations.
-Knowing the differences between the two may help you avoid your next episode.
+Headaches can be incredibly painful, and oftentimes it is difficult to pinpoint its exact cause.
+While both are aggravating, migraines and tension headaches have different presentations.
+Certainly, knowing the differences between the two may help you avoid your next episode.

-Your spine helps to protect your spinal cord.
-Your spinal cord carries signals to and from your brain.
+Your spine helps to protect your spinal cord, while your spinal cord carries signals to and from your brain.
 When the top bone in your neck (atlas) is misaligned, this can create pressure within your spinal cord.
-This can distort messages going to and from your brain, potentially leading to facial pain, muscle spasms, and other migraine symptoms.
+This can distort messages going to and from your brain.
+As a result, it can lead to facial pain, muscle spasms, and other migraine symptoms.